blazingdrummer/BakedModpack/README.md

 ## IMPORTANT DISCLAIMERS
 This pack relies on lunar coins being a temporary currency that resets every run.
 You will be warned that your coins will be reset when you start a new game, and will need to type `TLC_AYE` in chat before you can move at the beginning of the run.

 If you value your lunar coins or the integrity of your save file in general, I'd recommend creating a new profile to use when playing this pack.
-However, the risk should be relatively low, as I test pretty thoroughly before releasing, and, worst case, you can always edit your coins using the `give_lunar {number_to_add}` command or edit the save file directly.
+However, the risk should be relatively low, as I test pretty thoroughly before releasing, and, worst case, you can always edit your coins using the `give_lunar {number_to_add}` command or edit the save file directly (see the next paragraph for more information on this).

 Speaking of commands and save files, I've left all of the admin tools I use active for your use if needed.
 This does leave the door open for cheating, but I think the potential usefulness in cases where glitches or mistakes happen outweighs this.
 Ultimately, you are in control of your own fun anyways.
 See the [DebugToolkit commands list](https://thunderstore.io/package/Harb/DebugToolkit/#commands) and the admin keybindings below for more information.
 To use a command, press `F5` to bring up the console and then type the command in there.
 If you are copying the command from a Thunderstore page, make sure to ignore curly braces `{}` and replace them with the desired variable (e.g. `give_lunar {number_to_add}` becomes `give_lunar -5` to subtract 5 lunar coins).
-For information on how to edit your save file directly, please visit the [Discord](https://discord.gg/QRtdUbV).
+For information on how to edit your save file directly, check out [this guide](https://steamcommunity.com/sharedfiles/filedetails/?id=1704500228) or visit the [Discord](https://discord.gg/QRtdUbV) if you have questions.

 ## Recommended Settings
   - **Gameplay:** `sprint sensitivity reduction` = disabled
     - personal preference; this really messes with your sensitivity due to auto-sprint in my experience
   - **Video:** aspect ratio = 16:9, `HUD scale` = 100%
-    - This is by no means required, but other aspect ratios may cause UI issues.
+    - This is by no means required, but other aspect ratios may cause UI issues because the custom UI positions are all based on screen percentage.
 They should all be fixable, but will require you to adjust the configs to your own setup.
-Please consult the [Discord](https://discord.gg/QRtdUbV) if you need help doing this.
+Please ask me in the [Discord](https://discord.gg/QRtdUbV) if you need help doing this.
   - **Graphics:** `corpse clean-up` = immediate, `max corpses` = 0
     - I personally use this to remove clutter and increase performance.
 You don't have to do this, but I don't test without it, so your results may vary.